mgjeon/heliodata/README.md

 # Heliosphere Data (HelioData)

-Heliosphere Data (HelioData) is an open-source tool to download data related to the heliosphere.
+Heliosphere Data (HelioData) is an open-source tool for downloading and processing data related to the heliosphere.